dennyshow/milestone-project4/README.md

 and inside this we will put in here some code including  arn address displayed at the top of the heading.
 Then we go into amazon **IAM** to allow identity and access management of our stored files and folder.
-In the **IAM** service, we add a new group for our application and then we set the policies to **ALL**
+In the **IAM** service, we add a new group for our application and then we set the policies to **ALL** Then it generates a downlaodable zip file containing **ID and KEY** for us to use for the newly added group.
+This **ID and KEY** as to be stored in an environment variable.

 This then allows us to into our terminal window and install some settings **Boto3**
 **Django Storages**

-The **Django Storages** is passed into the installed apps in settings.
-And once everything looks fine we can **collectstatic**
+The **Django Storages** is passed into the installed apps in settings and also a **custom_storage** file is created to store credentials in environment variable.
-And your folder and files should display in your ***AWS3 BUCKETS**
+And once everything looks fine we can **collectstatic** And your folder and files should display in your ***AWS3 BUCKETS**

-Then we have our added images displaying on any webserve.